Doolin: Pubs

 Pubs in Doolin include Fitzpatricks, Gus O'Connor's, McDermott's, and McGann's.
 The Micho Russell Festival Weekend is held each year after the last Friday in February.

+Dining

+The restaurant Homestead Cottage received a Michelin star in 2023.

 Transport

 Ferry

 Doolin is one of three places (Galway and the village of Rossaveal on the northwest shore of Galway Bay are the others) with ferry services to the Aran Islands, which are visible from the town.
-A ferry service also brings tourists from Doolin Pier to the base of the Cliffs of Moher.
+A ferry service also brings tourists to the base of the Cliffs of Moher from Doolin Pier.
+There is also an Irish Coast Guard station at Doolin Pier.

 Bus

 As Doolin is close to the Cliffs of Moher, a bus service between Galway and Ennis calls at both Doolin and the cliffs in each direction.
 Bus Éireann route 350 links Doolin to Ennis, Ennistymon, Cliffs of Moher, Lisdoonvarna, Fanore, Kinvara and Galway.
 There are a number of journeys each way daily.
 Onward rail and bus connections are available at Ennis and Galway.

 Road

 Two regional roads serve the village.
 The R479 connects the village both with coastal areas to the north and with Lisdoonvarna to the east.
 The R459 connects the village to the Cliffs of Moher, the Burren Way and the Inisheer ferry port.